Department of Human Assistance (DHA)

 DHA is responsible for ensuring refugees are assessed for and obtain the public assistance they are eligible for.
 Along with other housing partners, DHA has been engaged in discussions about how to address the housing and shelter needs of those arriving.

-DHA manages the Refugee Cash Assistance Program (RCA) which provides federal cash payments to refugee single adults for eight months from the refugee's date of entry into the United States.
+DHA manages the Refugee Cash Assistance Program (RCA) which provides federal cash payments to refugee single adults for 12 months from the refugee's date of entry into the United States.
 Eligible RCA recipients receive cash assistance based on the CalWORKs Maximum Aid Payment (MAP).
+RCA also includes employment and other social services to assist a refugee in becoming self-sufficient.
 Families may also be eligible for the CalWORKs Program for cash assistance.
-In addition to these cash benefits, SIV holders may be eligible to receive:
+In addition to these cash benefits, Special Immigrant Visa (SIV) holders may be eligible to receive:

 Applications can be accepted at these locations: